rzarajczyk/rzarajczyk.github.io/docs/ubuntu-setup.md

 1. First, install this command line tool: [https://github.com/abraunegg/onedrive](https://github.com/abraunegg/onedrive)
 2. Then, download this GUI tool: [https://github.com/bpozdena/OneDriveGUI](https://github.com/bpozdena/OneDriveGUI)

+!!! info

-**Note:** The GUI tool is not an installer - it's an executable that just runs :-) So probably you'd like to move it to some `~/bin` folder before running.
+    **Note:** The OneDriveGUI tool is not an installer - it's an executable that just runs :-) So probably you'd like to move it to some `~/bin` folder before running.